CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_1_dataset.md

     - **Protein (Human, Remapped)**: Originally identified proteins that were automatically remapped by MassIVE to proteins in the SwissProt human reference database.

-    - **Proteins (Reported)**: Number of distinct protein accessions reported by originally submitted search results.
+    - **Proteins (Reported)**: Number of distinct protein accessions reported across all analyses (original submission and reanalyses) associated with this dataset.

     - **Peptides**: Number of distinct unmodified peptide sequences reported across all analyses (original submission and reanalyses) associated with this dataset.